23 Everyday Things You Didn’t Know You Could Get Addicted To

 Posting selfies on social media and incessantly refreshing your feed for new comments and likes all result in a dopamine hit to your system, Pratt says.
 A social competition to see who looks like they are living the best life feeds the addiction to continue the behavior, she adds.

-Whether you enjoy having sex (and therefore feel like you need to have a lot of it) or can’t stop looking at porn, Dr. Nguyen says you may have a hypersexual disorder.
-And while having sex can be good for you, this particular disorder negatively affects your relationships and how you function at work, home, and all other areas of your life.
+If sex is negatively affecting other areas of your life or can’t stop looking at porn, Dr. Nguyen says you may have a hypersexual disorder.
+And while having sex can be good for you and it’s normal to enjoy sex, this particular disorder negatively affects your relationships and how you function at work, home, and all other areas of your life.
 It also means your brain is hardwired similar to someone who has a gambling or drug addiction, Dr. Nguyen says, making it difficult to give up that behavior.
+This occurs when sex becomes something you are dependent on.

 Those who enjoy extreme sports such as rock climbing, snowboarding, and mountain biking are often labeled as “adrenaline junkies” because they are addicted to the thrill and feeling of euphoria they get from those activities, Dr. Nguyen says.
 A study published in the Journal of Behavioral Addictions found that when people don’t participate in those sports over an extended period, they appear to experience symptoms of withdrawal consistent with addictive behaviors.